 Tags – use up to 12 -15 tags to narrow down your post topic.

 Permalinks – In naming blog posts, don’t use permalinks.
-Use good URL (address) structure instead.
+Use a good URL (address) structure instead.
 This means your post address should make sense like a good web page address.
-Ideally it should include the keyword that your page is about.
+Ideally, it should include the keyword that your page is about.

 http://donnallong.wordpress.com/attracting-birds.html (much better)

 Build up a storehouse of posts before going “live”.
 This way if readers stumble upon your blog when it is brand new, they will have something to read.
 How many?
 10?
 30?
 It is up to you.

 Use future posting – use the future date feature to plan posts for a week, two weeks or even month ahead.
 Use the post date feature to build up the number of posts before you go live for the first time.
 Otherwise, if you add 10 posts on one day, that day’s date will have ten posts.
 Spread the dates around.
 This way you don’t have to post everyday.